p145085/D.C.A/README.md

 ## Support the Development

-If you find this tool useful, consider supporting the developers:
+If you find this tool useful, consider supporting the developer:
 - Metamask (ERC-20/BSC): `0xaf8817fe4ec64888f8a4586cf6b1432058a80066`